SBAMP: Sampling Based Adaptive Motion Planning: Introduction

 \section{Introduction}

-Autonomous robots must navigate environments that are both geometrically complex and dynamically changing, such as dodging pedestrians on crowded sidewalks, rerouting around fallen debris in a warehouse, weaving through moving obstacles on a factory floor, or recovering from large perturbations (e.g., sudden collisions or strong external pushes) that displace them far from their planned trajectory.
-A practical motion planner therefore faces two competing demands: \begin{itemize} \item \emph{Global path quality}: computing near-optimal, collision-free trajectories over long horizons; and \item \emph{Local reactivity}: instantaneously adapting to newly observed obstacles or goal perturbations. \end{itemize}
+Autonomous robots must navigate geometrically complex and dynamically changing environments, including dodging pedestrians, rerouting around debris, and recovering from sudden collisions, demanding two competing capabilities: \emph{global path quality} (near-optimal, collision-free trajectories over long horizons) and \emph{local reactivity} (instantaneous adaptation to new obstacles or perturbations).